ubong-s/react-devjobs-webapp/README.md

 ## The challenge

-Your challenge is to build out this jobs board using a local `data.json` to retrieve the data.
-Your goal is to try to get your project looking as close to the design as possible.
+The challenge is to build out a jobs board using a local `data.json` to retrieve the data.
+The goal is to try to get the project looking as close to the design as possible.

 ## How to navigate this project